-I live in Eugene, Oregon with my husband and our sons Riley (7) and Dylan (5).
-Prior to August 2010 I spent many years as a software marketer, these days I work from home as a freelance writer.
-I enjoy photography, comic books, R-rated movies, and things that smell like coconut.
+I live in Eugene, Oregon with my husband and our sons Riley (8) and Dylan (6).
+Prior to 2010 I spent many years as a software marketer, these days I work from home as a freelance writer.
+I enjoy high-quality ballpoint pens, exercise-induced endorphins, dark TV dramas, and things that smell like coconut.

 Imagine you're a onetime football player turned actor and you land a part on one of the hottest shows on television -- The Walking Dead, naturally.
 It also happens to be one of the most well-managed shows in terms of releasing information to its eager fans, and the cast has been well-schooled in the art of teasing.
 You, however, come barreling right out of the gate by tweeting two major spoilers.

 That's pretty much what happened to former UGA football player Chase Vasser, who seemed a little overcome with excitement when he learned he nailed the part.
 Luckily, he didn't give away anything TOO major with his Twitter faux pas, but I'm guessing he got a stern talking to from AMC about when and how to share behind-the-scenes Walking Dead details.

 Whatever you've got penciled on your dance card for the first week of June, scratch that out and write in these five little words: ORANGE.
 IS.
 THE.
 NEW.
 BLACK.
 The first season 2 trailer has hit the web, and it is awesome.

 OITNB premieres Friday, June 6, and as with other original Netflix shows, all 13 episodes will be available on that date.
 Based on the trailer, this will definitely be a binge-worthy season, so I recommend you start planning your snacks and most comfortable couch-lolling positions.
 In the meantime, check out what we have to look forward to!